-Armand van Holden is American and works as a DJ, producer, remixer, and songwriter.
+Armand van Helden is American and works as a DJ, producer, remixer, and songwriter.
 He is regarded as one of house music’s most revered figures and has a career spanning over three decades.
 Brittany Landstrom, or Brittles, is American and a DJ and producer.
 They married in May 2024 and work both together and independently, whilst their work takes them across the world, Ibiza is home for some months every year.

 I met Armand and Brittany via Zoom, the questions and conversation flowed so easily, demonstrated their professionalism, love, humour, and relaxed attitude.